NATIONAL RASPBERRY CREAM PIE DAY

 Raspberries are the edible fruit of the raspberry plant.
 Not only do they grow on woody stemmed perennials, but they’re a very commercial crop, too.
 If their thorny stems remind you of a rose bush, that’s because they are in the rose family.
 Their genus name is Rubus.

 Approximately 100 tiny drupelets cling together to make up one raspberry.
-Raspberry pulp and juice fills the drupelets.
-The drupelets adhere to a receptacle that’s attached to a stem.
+Raspberry pulp and juice fill the drupelets.
+The drupelets adhere to a receptacle attached to a stem.
 Once the receptacle is removed, the raspberry is left with a hollow core.

 When you’re eating your pie, keep in mind that raspberries are rich in vitamin C, manganese, and fiber.
-They also contain vitamin B1, B3, folic acid, magnesium, copper, and iron.
+They also contain vitamins B1, B3, folic acid, magnesium, copper, and iron.